mattpolicastro/The-Smart-phone--Self/Meta/Outline.md

 ## Theory 1

-*Examines and discusses Marxist analysis with respect to contemporary consumer culture via the lens of the smartphone.
+*Examines and discusses Marxist analysis with respect to contemporary consumer culture via the lens of the smartphone.*

 ## Theory 2

+*Provides an alternative account of technological development and interaction in human social life; also introduces cyborg theory and actor network theory as alternative systems of establishing meaning.*

 # 4 - Methods

+*Outlines the rationale behind the methods used to collect and analyse data.*

+## Introduction

+## Qualitative Over Quantitative

+## Methodologies

+### Autoethnography

+### Qualitative Interviews

+- participant solicitation
+- - public postings
+- - contact price
+- interview format
+- - instrument design
+- - interview context (e.g. location)
+- - recording medium
+- - consent form/follow-up survey
+- analysis
+- - transcription
+- - analysis w/ respect to Turkle's research

 # 5 - Results